Advice & Guides

 Planting

-Alliums look particularly good in amongst Mediterranean plants, for example, lavender, phlomis, artemisia and sage.
-However, one of my personal favourite combinations are alliums planted through clumps of the airy ornamental grass Stipa tenuissima.
+Alliums look particularly good in amongst Mediterranean plants, sucha as lavender, phlomis, artemisia and sage.
+However, one of our personal favourite combinations are alliums planted through clumps of the airy ornamental grass Stipa tenuissima.

 When planting bulbs, common advice is to group several together to provide impact.
 This is true for the smaller alliums, although you will find it is not necessary with the larger flowering forms.
 Planting in drifts will create a more natural feel and help add another layer of depth to the border.

-We regularly stock over 20 different alliums on our Nursery.
+We stock many alliums on our nursery.
 We pot them in the autumn so they can root over winter and be ready for sale in early spring.
-Read about the advantages of planting bulbs from pots in spring, in a blog posted back in January.
+Read about the advantages of planting bulbs from pots in spring.

 Comments